osmehlik/nautilus-scripts-metasearcher/README.md

 - `set-attribute` - Sets value of attribute (a key-value pair) for selected file.
 - `get-attribute` - Gets value of attribute for selected file.
 - `show-attributes` - Shows all attributes for selected file.
+- `set-rating` - Sets rating for selected file.
+(GUI for search by rating not yet implemented.)

 ## License